 2. Use a VPN when accessing your wallet

-“Should I hide my IP?” is no longer a question you should be asking yourself.
+A VPN is recommended while doing such cryptocurrency transactions?”
+You can use Nord VPN or any other which you like.
 In today’s world, it’s not up for debate.
-One of the ways a hacker can launch a cyberattack against you is to know your real IP.
+One of the ways a hacker can launch a cyber attack against you is to know your real IP.

 Therefore, it’s you must protect it at all times.
 Another reason for using a VPN is the fact that nobody will be able to eavesdrop on your connection when you’re accessing the internet through public Wi-Fi that’s not exactly known for being the most secure option out there.